nurzhanzhanuzak/eventsourcing/docs/topics/domain.rst

 existing aggregate, because the domain events will need to be stored together in a single sequence.
-And so, using an index aggregate that has an ID that can be recreated from a particular value of a mutable attribute of another aggregate to hold the ID of that aggregate with makes it possible to identify that aggregate from that particular value.
+And so, using an index aggregate that has an ID that can be recreated from a particular value of a mutable attribute of another aggregate to hold the ID of that aggregate which makes it possible to identify that aggregate from that particular value.
 Such index aggregates can be updated when the mutable attribute changes, or not.